tschmidty69/jarvis-appdaemon/jarvis/README.md

 #### Snips
 Smart Lights
 Weather
-##### Optional
-Music Player # I prefer mine since I got a lot of false positives from play and pause
+*Music Player* (I prefer mine since I got a lot of false positives from play and pause)

 #### AcidFlow
 Timers - En

-### TSchmidty
+#### TSchmidty
 TV Controls
-Music Player - If not using the official Snips Thermostat
+Music Player (If not using the official Snips Bundle) Thermostat

-Download your assistant and unzip to /usr/share/snips (default location)
+Create your assistant, download it, and unzip to /usr/share/snips (default location)

 ### Configure Home Assistant